logzio/logz-docs/_source/logzio_collections/_log-sources/chef-automate.md

 <!-- tab:start -->
 <div id="inspec-config">

-You'll need to set a webhook to generate an Infospec compliance report.
+To automaticly recive new InSpec compliance report in your Logz.io evniroment you'll need to set a webhook.
 This is done from the Chef Automate admin console.

 <div class="tasklist">